 If the losses are so big that they eat up all of the bank's capital, the bank is insolvent - its assets are no longer worth enough to repay all of the deposits and loans that the bank owes.

 For this reason, the bank's capital is a measure of how much loss the bank can potentially absorb without going bust.

 How will the common deposit guarantee fund work?

 Currently each eurozone country operates its own national deposit guarantee scheme.
-During the crisis, all EU countries agreed to raise the amount of each deposit that they guarantee to 100,000 euros.
+During the 2008 financial crisis, all EU countries agreed to raise the amount of each deposit that they guarantee to 100,000 euros.

-It is unclear if, and how much, these national schemes will then be guaranteed by all of the eurozone's governments collectively.
+There is now a drive to "harmonise" these national schemes.
+But it is unclear if, and how much, these schemes will then be guaranteed by all of the eurozone's governments collectively.

-A maximalist version might create a single deposit guarantee scheme with an blanket guarantee from the eurozone.
-A minimalist version may retain the existing national schemes, and give each one a limited guarantee from the eurozone's bailout fund.
+A maximalist version might create a single deposit guarantee scheme with a blanket guarantee from the eurozone.
+A minimalist version may retain the existing national schemes, and give each one a limited guarantee from the ESM.

-Whatever the case, the eurozone banks will also be required to make big regular contributions to the scheme (on top of their contributions to the common resolution fund), in order to minimise the cost to taxpayers.
+Whatever the case, the eurozone banks will also be required to make big regular contributions to the scheme (on top of their contributions to the Single Resolution Fund), in order to minimise the cost to taxpayers.

 When will all this happen?

-In the long run, however, a treaty change looks unavoidable if the ECB is to be given adequate authority, and if the resolution framework and deposit guarantee scheme are to be given enough financial backing to see off a future financial crisis.
+But in the long run, a treaty change may be unavoidable if the ECB is to be given adequate authority, and if the new resolution framework and deposit guarantee scheme are to be strong enough to avert a future financial crisis.